corona-warn-app/cwa-website/blog/2021-04-16-facts-and-figures/index.md

 ---
-page-title: "Current facts and figures"
+page-title: "Current facts and figures about the Corona-Warn-App"
 page-description: "Current facts and figures"
 page-name: facts-and-figures
 page-name_de: facts-and-figures